 Communication Methods, including validation of feelings

-Naomi Feil is an acknowledged expert on using validation therapy as the best means of communicating with people with Dementia. focuses on encouraging and uplifting communication with your loved one, validating their feelings, and avoiding confrontation and correction.
+Naomi Feil is an acknowledged expert on using validation therapy as the best means of communicating with people with Dementia.
+Validation therapy focuses on encouraging and uplifting communication with your loved one, validating their feelings, and avoiding confrontation and correction.

 When it comes to communicating effectively with those who have Dementia — and for me, validation therapy can be used for any communication — validation therapy is the only way to create win-win scenarios.
 If you focus on trying to educate, correct their words, and correct their thought processes — i.e., fix them — you will end up in combative situations that can quickly escalate into a nightmare.